3,000 solar cells were installed on the roof of the Prologis Concorde Distribution Center in Sterling in 2015

 In 2016, TurningPoint Energy obtained approval from the Pittsylvania County Planning Commission to place 1,300 solar panels on a 76-acre soybean farm.
 TurningPoint Energy planned to have a third-party investor finance and operate the solar farm for 25 years.
 The electricity would be sold to Danville Utilities, and its nearby substation was a key factor in site selection.

-The site was also between an elementary school and high school, and planning commissioners were concerned about how the parcel would appear after the 25-year contract expired.
+The site was also between an elementary school and high school.
+Planning commissioners were concerned about how the parcel would appear after the 25-year contract expired.
 The Planning Commission recognized the positive tax impacts of the project, but still voted to require TurningPoint Energy to get a bond guaranteeing the future removal of the panels and restoration of the site.

 in 2016 the Pittsylvania County Planning Commission requires a proposed solar farm (red X) to obtain a bond that guaranteed 1,300 panels would ultimately be removed